cogell/sacrum/README.md

       - wires up handlebars.runtime in require config (note: compiled templates and runtime library untested)
       - wires up imagemin to convert non-progressive jpegs to progressive format
-      - auto removes the livereload script from the index file when running the `grunt build` tasks 0.0.0 - shared with team to test use in the wild
+      - auto removes the livereload script from the index file when running the `grunt build` tasks
+      - breaks down watch tasks into more modular support
+      - renames connect:livereload task to more aptly connect:tmp
+0.0.0 - shared with team to test use in the wild